 Is activated charcoal safe to use, what are the benefits and are there side effects?
 Registered Nutritionist, Kerry Torrens tells us more about this trendy food supplement.

 Activated charcoal is everywhere.
-It's added to face masks, whitening toothpastes and sold to be consumed in tablet, capsule and powder form.
-This trendy food supplement claims to cleanse us of toxins, beat bloating and even cure a hangover, but what is it and is it worthy of all the hype?
+It's added to face masks, whitening toothpastes and sold as a food supplement in tablet, capsule and powder form.
+Claims for its use include cleansing us of toxins, beating the bloat and even curing a hangover, but what is it and is it worthy of the hype?